Ahmad152/AidScale-Mobile-Application/README.md

 # aid_scale

-This repository is part of the <a href="https://github.com/Ahmad152/AidScale-Project">AidScale</a> project, specifically this repository is dedicated to the mobile/web application code.
+This repository is part of the <a href="https://github.com/Ahmad152/AidScale-Project">AidScale project</a>, specifically this repository is dedicated to the mobile/web application code.

 Flutter project that suppurt AidScale project by adjasting data in the project firebase, the app suppurt in deffernt ways: